 Listen to What Consumers are Saying

-The ABI commissioned independent research in 2020 into consumer attitudes to data and insurance One of the key findings was that consumers have a strong dislike to their data being used out of context.
+in 2020 into consumer attitudes to data and insurance One of the key findings was that consumers have a strong dislike to their data being used out of context.
 It played a big part in what the researchers described as a double lens of mistrust around consumer attitudes to data and insurance.
 From what Professor Terras is saying, consumers are right to be concerned.

 “So what!”, some insurance people might suggest – “it’s data and if it’s available, why shouldn’t we use it?”
 Well, investors might be interested in whether you’re doing data science right or not, especially if the strategy you’ve laid before them is a particularly digital one.
 And customers are clearly interested in whether the data being used to assess and settle their claim is actually relevant and up-to-date.
 That’s not something that can be judged by an algorithm.

 A big chunk of the ethical risk from data enrichment comes through partners and suppliers.
 The scale of this risk was highlighted in October 2020, in a ruling by the Information Commission’s Office on data practices at the UK’s three main data brokers (more here).
 The ICO ruling was pretty damning, for example – “None of the consents… relied on by Equifax were valid.”
 Just think about that – none.

 These are firms that supply huge amounts of data to the insurance sector, the main purpose of which is to enrich insurers’ data lochs.
 How much of that enriching data has been reused and supplied without valid consent?
 This ICO report, and a further one to follow, should be treated as a red light for insurers’ due diligence processes, and to firm and individual accountability under SMCR.